stealth/opmsg/README.md

 Now for the coolest feature of _opmsg_: Perfect Forward Secrecy (PFS).

-Without any need to re-code your mail clients or add bloat to the SMTP protocol, _opmsg_ supports PFS by means of DH Kex out of the box.
+Without any need to re-code your mail clients or add bloat to the SMTP protocol, _opmsg_ supports PFS by means of (EC)DH Kex out of the box.

+For RSA personas, DH Kex is used.
+For EC personas ECDH Kex is used to derive the secret, hence the term (EC)DH.

-That is, as op-messages are _always_ signed by its source persona, whenever you send an opmsg to some other persona, a couple of DH keys are generated and attached to the message.
+As op-messages are _always_ signed by its source persona, whenever you send an opmsg to some other persona, a couple of (EC)DH keys are generated and attached to the message.
 The remote _opmsg_ will verify its integrity (as it has this persona imported) and add it to this persona's keystore.
-So whenever this remote peer sends you a mail next time, it can choose one of the DH keys it has got beforehand.
-If your peer runs out of DH keys, _opmsg_ falls back to RSA encryption.
-The peer deletes used DH pubkeys to not use them twice and the local peer marks used keys with a `used` file within the apropriate key-directory.
-Once again, `sha256` is used by default to index and to (worldwide) uniquely identify DH keys.
+So whenever this remote peer sends you a mail next time, it can choose one of the (EC)DH keys it has got beforehand.
+If your peer runs out of (EC)DH keys, _opmsg_ falls back to native RSA or EC encryption, depending of the type of persona.
+The peer deletes used (EC)DH pubkeys to not use them twice and the local peer marks used keys with a `used` file within the apropriate key-directory.
+Once again, `sha256` is used by default to index and to (worldwide) uniquely identify (EC)DH keys.

 **Attention:** If you keep encrypted op-messages in your mailbox, do not throw away this persona.
 You wont be able to decrypt these mails